stfc/PSyclone/tutorial/training/users/lfric/README.md

 ## Invalid OpenMP Transformation (`7_invalid_openmp`)
-This example has a slightly different kernel: this kernel adds a field on the W0 space (vertices) to another field on the W0 space.
-The difference to the kernel used previously is that the vertices are shared between neighbouring columns, which is not the case for a field on the W3 space.
+This example has a slightly different kernel: this kernel adds a field on the W0 space (vertices) to another field on the W0 space, i.e. it is adding the blue dots in the diagram above for two fields.
+The difference to the kernel used previously is that the vertices (blue dots) are shared between neighbouring columns, which is not the case for a field on the W3 space.
 Therefore, the loop over all columns cannot be parallelised, since the shared vertices could be read and written by different threads at the same time.